 If the previous 650-plus words amount to nothing more than a giant clusterf*ck of “what the hell is this guy talking about?” then welcome to the late night stylings and thoughts brought on by “The Ride” and I-95 South.
 We all have our own legacies.
 I stress about mine.
 A lot, actually.
 To the people I know and give a shit about, how I’m remembered is paramount.
 If “replaceable” is the lasting image, then I haven’t gotten the most of my borrowed time.
 And as an intermittent prisoner of my own thoughts, the unshakable feeling that I am, at this point, replaceable, haunts me hourly.

 “The Ride” and its ambiance represent an ideal easel where painting thoughts, fears and inspirations come to life.
 The Weeknd’s eerie taunts of being “faded too long” are accurate adaptations of vices I use/have used to temporarily fend off frustrations.
-It’s the last swig of a shot in a bottle that should’ve been placed back on the shelf three drinks ago.
+It’s the last a shot in a bottle that should’ve been placed back on the shelf three drinks ago.
 It’s the last pull of a blunt that should’ve been ashed three pulls earlier.
 Whether Take Care’s closing triumph remains in rotation all summer is irrelevant.